NemoOnGH/NemosInventorySorting/README.md

 <br>

 ### How to Use
-To sort, drop or move items, simply click the buttons.
+To sort, drop or move items, simply click the buttons or set custom key binds and press them.
-Clicking the buttons in the player inventory does not include the hotbar, to include the hotbar you have to shift click the buttons. <br>
+Clicking the buttons in the player inventory does not include the hotbar, to include the hotbar you have to shift click (or shift + key bind) the buttons. <br>
 To search for an item, simply click the search bar and start typing!

 ### DISCLAIMER <br>